 - you can’t share it with anyone else unless the tenant says you can

 - you must store the information securely so no one else can access it

 - the tenant has the right to access the information and to correct it.

 You can’t discriminate against potential tenants

-You can’t base your decision on who to rent to, or on whether to continue a tenancy, if it would be a breach of the Human Rights Act.
+You can’t decide who to rent to or whether to continue a tenancy, if your reasons breach the Human Rights Act.
 If you do this, you could be taken to the Tenancy Tribunal or the Human Rights Commission.